RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 8. If a `--hook-script` is provided and exports `on_page(page, url, context)`, it is invoked before HTML extraction (ideal for login flows, expanding lazy content, or scraping single-page app states).
 9. Unless `--no-url-rewrite` is specified, absolute occurrences of the origin (`https://host`) are rewritten to relative paths for better relocatability inside containers or alternate domains.
 10. The prerender queue stops when either the page limit is reached or there are no more same‑origin links/routes to process.
+11. (Optional) If `--dom-stable-ms N` is supplied, a lightweight MutationObserver heuristic waits until there has been a quiet window of N milliseconds with no DOM mutations (or the `--dom-stable-timeout-ms` is reached) before snapshotting each page.
+This helps avoid capturing intermediate loading states in JS-heavy apps.

 ### Live Metrics